 Extra-small breeds like chihuahuas are slow because of their size; their legs simply don’t move far or fast enough!
 Short-nosed dogs like pugs and bulldogs can’t run fast because their breathing can’t keep up.
 And extra-large breeds like St. Bernards and Newfoundlands are slower because of their mass.
 They may be able to exert a quick, fast burst of energy, but they likely won’t keep up with you in a foot race.

 Some slower dog breeds (and their estimated speeds) include:

 - Bulldog (under 15 mph)

 Of course, speed is relative.
-While a Pug may look slow next to a Greyhound, they can still race each other around a yard in short bursts.
-Which brings us neatly onto…which dogs can run, and run, and keep running for miles on end?
+While a pug may look slow next to a greyhound, they can still race each other around a back garden!

 What about dogs who run for long distances?
 While their top speed may not seem impressive compared to a racing hound, dogs with endurance are capable of maintaining speed over longer periods of time.
 These breeds tend to make excellent running partners for humans who like to move.